Fall 2026

 April 9, Common Hour, Hallden Hall – Dangremond Family Commons 104

-Teaching & Learning in the Shadows: Lessons in Courage of Afghan Women Living Under the Taliban
+Teaching & Learning in the Shadows: Lessons of Courage in Afghan Women Living Under the Taliban

 March 26, Common Hour, Hallden Hall – Dangremond Family Commons 104

 Since retiring in 2023, Prof. Morrison has been teaching with Afghan Female Student Outreach (AFSO), a nonprofit that grew out of a grassroots effort in the spring of that year, bringing together Trinity faculty and partners beyond the college.
 AFSO’s mission is to provide continuing online educational opportunities for Afghan women, who are affected by the Taliban’s ban on education for women.
-Prof. Morrison will reflect on the challenges and rewards of working with these courageous, intelligent, and determined learners.
+Prof. Morrison reflected on the challenges and rewards of working with these courageous, intelligent, and determined learners.
+View the recording here.

 Book Club: Radical Hope: A Teaching Manifesto